madhav1991/LogViewer/README.md

 - Data Fetching:
     - Fetch log data from the provided URL using fetch API or a similar method.
     - Handle different HTTP response statuses (e.g., success, error).
+    - Fetch data in chunks rather than waiting for the entire file to download.
 - Data Processing:
     - Parse fetched NDJSON data into individual JSON objects.
     - Extract the _time property from each log entry.